 This varsity designation means extra funding from the school.
 And extra funding can mean scholarships.

-Esports scholarships are scholarships given by the school to support its players and help them pay for their education.
+Esports scholarships are scholarships given by the school to support their players and help them pay for their education.

 The amount will vary from school to school.
 Some schools pay $2000 per player.
 Other schools are offering full rides for their esports athletes.
 This will depend on the size of the school, the size of the program, and the amount of support the program has from the school.